softalker/archetypes/README.md

   ...
 </settings>
 ```
+Lets suposse that:
-Lets suposse you have the [.mvn/jvm.options](https://maven.apache.org/configure.html#mvn-jvm-config-file) file content specified above for using the [void](https://github.com/softalks/archetypes/tree/main/void) archetype and that you want to use that archetype to generate a project depending on `junit:junit:4.11`.
+- you have the [.mvn/jvm.options](https://maven.apache.org/configure.html#mvn-jvm-config-file) file content specified above for using the [void](https://github.com/softalks/archetypes/tree/main/void) archetype and that
+- you want to use that archetype to generate a project depending on `junit:junit:4.11`.
 Regardless of the execution mode (batch/interactive) you can get it by executing:
 ```
 mvn archetype:generate -DgroupId=junit -DartifactId=junit -Dversion=4.11